commercetools/ui-kit/packages/components/tag/README.md

 ## Usage

 The `<TagList>` component accepts `<Tag>` element as `children` props.
-Here's the example how to use them:
+Here's an example of how to use them:

 ```jsx
 import { Tag, TagList } from '@commercetools-uikit/tag';